I need to feel the earth under my bare feet.

 Now with restorative earth under my feet, admiring the giant mango tree, listening to an island breeze as it dances clackity clackity in the swaying palm trees, and the coo cooing of mourning doves, I feel my nervous system unwinding gently—slowing down, a gentle softening of belly and breath.
 It’s a sense of coming home to myself after being uprooted and jangled about, barreling through a noisy, harried, technological world.

 Gazing out across the wild jungle of the ravine, with a twinge of sadness I realize that this is the last time that I’ll return to this gracious house.
-For a dozen reasons, including my ongoing presence in California, we’ve decided to let go of this lovely sanctuary and downsize to something much smaller, close to Kailua’s beach.
+For a dozen reasons, including my ongoing presence in California, we’ve decided to let go of this lovely sanctuary.

 The painted gypsy wagon rolls on again.

 In the coming week, as this nomad has done so many times before, I will box up our belongings and get us moved to our next campsite.
 Given the heat and humidity, it’s not a task I am looking forward to, but such is life.